extragoodlabs/jumpwire/README.md

 ## Features

-Currently JumpWire supports proxying database clients to both PostgreSQL and MySQL.
+Currently, JumpWire supports proxying database clients to both PostgreSQL and MySQL.

 Additional information is available in [our documentation](https://docs.jumpwire.io/).